froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-Pull-Requests-review-standard.md

 * When the standards are broken, it is the responsibility of the Open Y core team to explain why the standards needed to be broken, and what the new standards will be moving forward.
 * This communication will be posted to the Open Y message board, Slack, and the documentation on GitHub will be updated to reflect the new standards.

+## Requirements for the Pull Request and code.

 In order to deliver the best quality of the code and functionality in Open Y down below is a [list of requirements and best practices](https://github.com/ymcatwincities/openy/wiki/Open-Y-Code-of-Conduct-and-Best-Practices) we set for the development community.